Trailer Brakes – Electric Vs Mechanical Trailer Brakes

 In News, Trailer Tips

 One of these beliefs is that a mechanical braking system is jerky, rough and does not allow for a smooth trip.
-While this may have been true for a long time in Australia the market has since changed, the importation of the superior European overrun braking system has entered.
-This has come in the form of two primary brands, Alko and Knott.
-These braking and suspension systems are most known on trailer brands like Brian James Trailers, Variant Trailers and IFor Williams Trailers.
+While this may have been true for a long time in Australia the market has since changed, the importation of the superior European overrun braking system has advanced mechanical overrun braking a lot.
+This comes in the form of two primary brands, Alko and Knott.
+These braking and suspension systems are most known on trailer brands like Brian James Trailers, Variant Trailers and Ifor Williams Trailers.

-The electrical braking system which has been the preference of the Australian consumer for the longest time is no longer always favoured.
+The electrical braking system which has been the chosen braking of the Australian consumer for the longest time, is no longer always favoured.
 We begin to see more and more hire companies, tradies and personal users beginning to make the switch to higher quality European trailers and in turn the overrun Alko or Knott braking systems.

 How Do Electric Trailer Brakes Work?